MathStuff/Matrices/README.md

 C.directory #Returns the directory of the matrix if there is any given

-C.dim #Returns the dimension of the matrix
+C.dim #Returns the dimension of the matrix; you can change the dimension, ex: [4,8] can be set to [1,32] where rows carry over as columns in order from left to right

 C.string #Returns the string for of the matrix's elements